Upcoming Campouts

 Mojave Preserve: Black Canyon Group Camp site

 Mojave Preserve is a remote and beautiful expanse of high desert.
-The Hole In The Wall area is at the end of a paved road and contains a visitor center (closed for renovations, but wi-fi should be available) a standard campground, a fire station, and our group camp site on a dirt road.
+The Hole In The Wall area is at the end of a paved road and contains a visitor center, a standard campground, a fire station, and our group camp site on a dirt road.
 This is a semi-off-grid campout.
-On the western side is a through road to Baker, lava tubes, the Kelso dunes, and a trail depot (also closed at this time).
+On the western side is a through road to Baker, the Kelso dunes, and a train depot (closed at this time).

-Black Canyon group site -- Our camp site is remote, quiet, and will afford dark skies for star gazing.
-The moon will have set every nite before sunset.
-Fires are allowed in the fire ring, bring firewood.
+Black Canyon group site -- Our camp site is remote and quiet.
+The moon will be nearly full for this event.
+Fires are allowed in the fire ring, bring firewood (if there is no rain this winter, fires may be forbidden).
 There is water available and vault toilets, but no other amenities.
 There is a shade structure with picnic tables.

 Map here.
 Note that the exit is Essex Road off I-40